elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 ## How Nerves helped

-Connor brought Nerves to Farmbot by porting the entire proof-of-concept Ruby application he’d created over to Nerves, which he did in his free time over the course of a month, taking him about 20 hours total.
+Connor brought Nerves to Farmbot by porting the entire proof-of-concept Ruby application he'd created over to Nerves, which he did in his free time over the course of a month, taking him about 20 hours total.
 He also continued to make open-source contributions to Nerves, helping to structure the networking functionality that is now part of [NervesHub](https://www.nerves-hub.org/), the extensible web service that enables over-the-air firmware update management.

 <blockquote style="font-size: 24px; color: #444">
 <p>The biggest benefit of using Nerves is definitely how fast you can get up and running.</p>